Classical harmonic analysis viewed through the prism of noncommutative geometry: Examples of triples and Banach Fredholm modules

 acting on $\L^p(\mathbb{C}) \oplus_p \L^p(\mathbb{C})$.
 By Proposition \ref{Prop-R-gradient-bounds-Fourier} and since the operator $-\Delta$ satisfy the property \eqref{Def-R-bisectorial} of $R$-sectoriality, the four entries are bounded.
 It only remains to check that this matrix defines a two-sided inverse of $\Id-\i t D$.
 We have the following equalities of operators acting on $\dom D$.

 and similarly

-It remains to show that the set $\{\i t(\i t-D)^{-1} : t \not=0\}=\{(\Id -\i t D)^{-1} : t \not=0\}$ is $R$-bounded.
+It remains to show the last condition of \eqref{Def-R-bisectorial}, i.e., that the set $\{\i t(\i t-D)^{-1} : t \not=0\}=\{(\Id -\i t D)^{-1} : t \not=0\}$ is $R$-bounded.
 For this, observe that the diagonal entries of \eqref{Resolvent-Fourier} are $R$-bounded by the $R$-sectoriality of $\Delta$.
 The $R$-boundedness of the other entries follows from the $R$-gradient bounds of Proposition \ref{Prop-R-gradient-bounds-Fourier}.
-Since a set of operator matrices is $R$-bounded precisely when each entry is $R$-bounded, we conclude that \eqref{Def-R-bisectorial} is satisfied, i.e.~that the operator $D$ is $R$-bisectorial. \end{proof}
+Since a set of operator matrices is $R$-bounded precisely when each entry is $R$-bounded, we conclude that \eqref{Def-R-bisectorial} is satisfied, i.e.~, the operator $D$ is $R$-bisectorial. \end{proof}